 January 30th, 2018, was historic for this branch of the Middleton Family.

-For Anachemy, after nearly a year of pregnancy, 36 hours of active labor, midwives, doctors, drinking a full bottle of castor oil to make the baby come, pain, exhaustion, and no epidural, Anachemy finally gave birth to our first child, a son, Noah Ezekiel Middleton.
+For Anachemy, after nearly a year of pregnancy, 36 hours of active labor, midwives, doctors, drinking a full bottle of castor oil to make the baby come (never try this, btw), pain, exhaustion, and no epidural, Anachemy finally gave birth to our first child, a son, Noah Ezekiel Middleton.
 I was amazed at Anachemy’s strength.
 I was amazed at how tiny and perfect Noah was.

-There have been a number of times I was worried for Noah’s safety.
+Since he has been born, there have been a number of times I’ve worried for Noah’s safety.
 His first day was no exception.
-I had to keep checking on his little crib in the hospital to make sure he was ok.
-On the night he was born, when the dust settled and we were all finally in a room by ourselves around 2am each laying in our own bed in a dark and very cold hospital room, it was hard to sleep even though not having slept the night before.
+I had to keep checking in his little crib in the hospital to make sure he was ok.
+On the night he was born, when the dust settled and we were all finally in a room by ourselves around 2am each laying in our own bed in a dark and very cold hospital room, it was hard to sleep even though I hadn’t slept for nearly 48 hours.
 Why?
 Because there were THREE of us now.
 How crazy was that?

 In fact, I built Noah a custom sized crib and installed it into the port settee.
 He needed a special size because the available space was smaller than the standard crib dimensions and also smaller than mini-crib dimensions.
 On a boat, none of us gets much space.

 Noah’s been sleeping in the same crib since he was born.
 Knowing what I know now he probably should have had a bassinet to start with.
 But herein lies the problem, I didn’t know what to expect.
 Other than the warning of less sleep, which turned out to be true.